Banani-Rath/azure-devops-server-docs-pr/docs/admin/move-across-domains.md

 	> After you restart the computer, a warning might appear that services or drivers could not be started.
 Continue with the next procedure.

 <a name="config-sharept-products"></a>

 ## Configure SharePoint Products for the new environment

 If you are changing the environment to one where there is no trust with your previous environment, you might need to configure SharePoint Products before it will operate correctly.
 Information about users imported from directory services is available on SharePoint sites from the People Picker Web control.
 Site administrators and other users use the People Picker to select people and groups when assigning permissions.
 When information about users is located on multiple forests or on a forest without a trust relationship for all users, additional steps might be necessary to ensure that all people and groups are available from this Web control.

-Skip this procedure if you are not using SharePoint Products in your deployment, if you're new environment has a two-way trust to the old environment, or if no errors for your SharePoint Web application appear in the administration console for Team Foundation.
+Skip this procedure if you are not using SharePoint Products in your deployment, if you're new environment has a two-way trust to the old environment, or if no errors for your SharePoint Web application appear in the administration console for Azure DevOps.

-1. On every server that is part of the SharePoint farm that supports your deployment of Team Foundation Server, open a Command Prompt window with administrative permissions, and change directories to %programfiles%\\Common Files\\Microsoft Shared\\Web Server Extensions\\15\\BIN.
+1. On every server that is part of the SharePoint farm that supports your deployment of Azure DevOps Server, open a Command Prompt window with administrative permissions, and change directories to %programfiles%\\Common Files\\Microsoft Shared\\Web Server Extensions\\15\\BIN.

 2. Type the following command, where *Key* is the encryption key you want to use in your deployment of SharePoint Products: